 Auxerre

 In northern Burgundy, on the banks of the River Yonne, is the splendid city of Auxerre, the capital of the Yonne department.
-A truly historic place to visit with the cathedral of Saint-Étienne d'Auxerre, the Place Saint Nicolas, the medieval clock tower, half-timbered houses and narrow streets add a charm and inviting welcome.
+A truly historic place to visit, with the cathedral of Saint-Étienne d'Auxerre, the Place Saint Nicolas, the medieval clock tower, half-timbered houses, and narrow streets adding charm and an inviting welcome.
+A once busy commercial centre with trade coming from the goods transported on the river to and from Paris, the north and south of France.

 Historical buildings to visit in Auxerre